pnp/copilot-connectors-samples/samples/nodejs-typescript-policies-dc/README.md

 ## Summary

-This sample project uses Teams Toolkit for Visual Studio Code to simplify the process of creating a [Copilot connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
+This sample project uses Microsoft 365 Agents Toolkit for Visual Studio Code to simplify the process of creating a [Copilot connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
 It provides an end to end example of creating the connector, ingesting content and refreshing the ingested content.
 It also offers a declarative copilot to consume its content.

 > [!WARNING]
 > This samples uses private preview capabilities of Copilot for Microsoft 365.
 You need to have access to the private preview to use this sample.